arroyoquiel/tf2-config-merger/README.md

 - The config folders and the script in the same directory

 ## Usage
+1. Make a new folder only including your config folders.
+2. Download the script and add it next to the config folders.
-To run the script, open the script with Git Bash.
+3. Run the script.
+To do this, open the script with Git Bash.

 The script will create a new directory called `merged` in the current directory and store the merged or copied files there.

-The script will also print a message indicating that the merging process is done.
+You can rename your `merged` folder after the script has finished, and if you want, you can drag the folder to `Team Fortress 2/bin/vpk` to make a .vpk of your brand new config, for easier shareability.

+To use your `merged` config folder, copy or move it to `Team Fortress 2/tf/custom`.
 ## Example
 Suppose you have the following directory structure: